jgrebol/ESIpy/README.md

 #### Fluctuation Index (FLU)

-The Fluctuation Index (FLU) measures the resemblance of a series of tabulated $\delta$ to some typical aromatic molecules:
+The Fluctuation Index (FLU)[14] measures the resemblance of a series of tabulated $\delta$ to some typical aromatic molecules:

 $$ \text{FLU}(\mathscr{A}) = \frac{1}{n} \sum_{i=1}^{n} \left[\left(\frac{V(A_i)}{V(A{i-1})} \right)^\alpha \frac{\delta(A_i, A_{i-1}) - \delta_{ref}(A_i, A_{i-1})}{\delta_{ref}(A_i, A_{i-1})} \right]^2 $$